Doyle's Ice Cream Parlor: History

 Doyle's Ice Cream Parlor was established at its current location in 1939, though the building was constructed in 1928.
 The building at 2229 W. Boone Ave. was built to house a bakery owned by Charles Cota.
 By 1930 it housed M.J.
 Leamy's Barber Shop, and in 1935 the listed owner was R.H.
 Overholser, a barber who operated a barber shop out of the building while also living in the small structure.
 Doyle's Ice Cream Parlor took over the space in 1939 and Arthur Doyle subsequently purchased the property from the estate of builder Charles Cota in 1940.
 In its early years, a streetcar line ran along Boone Avenue to its terminus at Natatorium Park, a popular amusement park along the Spokane River to the west.
 Arthur Doyle operated the business until 1972.
 The business was purchased in 1991 by Jerry Gill, who grew up two houses down from the parlor.
 Gill maintained the nostalgic feel of Doyle's.
 The business was closed for a few years in the mid-1990s as the owners dealt with health issues in their family.
 Reopening took longer than planned as the ice cream shop had been using the original equipment, much of which needed to be repaired.
 "I make the ice cream right there at the shop, using the original equipment from the early ’40s.
-The machines are built like tanks, so that’s good, but on the other hand if something breaks you can’t buy parts anymore; you have to make the part," Gill told the The Spokesman-Review upon reopening in 2010.
+The machines are built like tanks, so that’s good, but on the other hand if something breaks you can’t buy parts anymore; you have to make the part," Gill told The Spokesman-Review upon reopening in 2010.
 After owning the business for three decades, Gill passed ownership of Doyle's Ice Cream Parlor to his nephew.